AICONSlab/MIRACL/docs/installation/installation.rst

       cluster, see our instructions for installing :program:`Singularity`.
 If you don't have Docker installed on your computer, do that first.
-Make sure your installation includes :program:`Docker Compose` as it is required to run the build script we provide.
+Make sure your installation includes :program:`Docker Compose` as it is required to run the installation script we provide.
 Note that :program:`Docker Compose` is included as part of the :program:`Docker Desktop` installation by default.